yousefalshaikh17/protein_mesh_simulated_annealing/README.md

     * optimisation vis simulated annealing to smooth the surface.

+This work was funded by Joanna Leng's EPSRC funded RSE Fellowship (EP/R025819/1)

-This project was started in summer 2021.
+Project start in summer 2021.

 ## Version